 - Question-and-Answer Displayed.
 This is just like it sounds – you have the question and the answer on the same page.
 Consider this design if your answers are short – no more than five lines or so.

 - Expanding-Answer Text.
 This is when the customer sees just the question, but when they hover over or click it, the answer displays.
 When they move on to another question, the answer text disappears.
 This is a great choice for FAQs with answers longer than five sentences but shorter than full screens of steps.

+Your FAQ Is a Living, Breathing DocumentYou are done.
+It’s time to roll it out.
+But the real truth is that a Help Center is never a finished product.
+One of the biggest reasons that FAQs are unhelpful is that companies write them and forget them.
+You need to be continually revisiting the questions to remove information that is no longer relevant.
+Remember to add new questions from customers, as they come up.
+Schedule at least quarterly reviews of your Help Center to refresh and update the content.
 But your job still isn’t done.
 You need to keep track and review metrics of support calls both before and after you post your revised or brand-new FAQ page.
 This way you can show your boss – and sales and support – that the FAQ page is something that matters and is not just an afterthought.